 If you miss a dose, apply it as soon as you can.
 If it is almost time for your next dose, apply only that dose.
 Do not apply double or extra doses.

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-- aromatase inhibitors like aminoglutethimide, anastrozole, exemestane, letrozole, testolactone
+- Aromatase inhibitors like aminoglutethimide, anastrozole, exemestane, letrozole, testolactone

-This medicine may also interact with the following:
+This medication may also interact with the following: